The Hunter Medical Research Institute (HMRI) is a medical research institute based in the Hunter Region of New South Wales, Australia.

 Who can become an HMRI Affiliated Researcher?

-If you receive emails from HMRI you are already registered, there is no need to register again.
+If you receive emails from HMRI you are already registered as an affiliate and there is no need to register again.

-If you have any questions regarding registering as an affiliated researcher or about the HMRI services available to Hunter researchers please contact Ellie McNamara.
+If you have any questions regarding registering as an affiliated researcher or about the HMRI services available to Hunter researchers please contact the Grants Management & Strategic Projects team listed below.

 HMRI Services for Affiliated Researchers